Comparing developer-provided to user-provided tests for fault localization and automated program repair

 The Artifact Evaluation Committee has been formed to assess how well paper authors prepare artifacts in support of claims made in the paper and future use of the artifacts.
-Authors of papers who wish to participate are invited to submit an artifact before May 7th, which is five days after the final author notification for the paper.
+Authors of papers who wish to participate are invited to submit an artifact before May 10th, which is 8 days after the final author notification for the paper.
 The artifact will only be reviewed by the AEC if the paper for the artifact is accepted.

 The AEC will follow the terminology from the ACM Artifact Review and Badging policy.

 Different from the prior practices of artifact evaluation, the PC will take into consideration how well claims made and experimental results reported in a paper match its corresponding artifact when making acceptance decisions.
 Specifically, artifacts will be evaluated under the following criteria: